 As with most court orders, once in place, spousal support is usually difficult to change.
 With things like child support, if you demonstrate a significant change in your financial circumstances, you may be able to make a modification—though that, too, can be tough.

-When it comes to spousal support, this is also true.
+When it comes to spousal support, this also holds true.
 An ex cohabitating with someone else may fall into this category and prove enough to get a modification.
-Then again, courts are also reluctant and that may not be enough.
+Then again, courts are reluctant and that may not be enough.
 It’s often a rough road.

 Related Reading: Rock and Roll, Divorce, and Spousal Support